retrocomputacion/retrobbs/readme.md

 depending on your python install.

+Optional arguments:
-The only available command line option right now is `-v[1-4]`, which sets the verbosity of the log messages, a value of 1 will only output error messages, while a value of 4 will output every log line.
+ - `-v[1-4]` sets the verbosity of the log messages, a value of 1 will only output error messages, while a value of 4 will output every log line.
+ - `c [file name]` sets the configuration file to be used, defaults to `config.ini`

 ---
 # 5.1 The intro/login sequence